 I decided I don’t like bollards—even though I like the sound of the word.
 If there might be more of them, I wanted to quit bike riding all together.
 Why was I so afraid of a short metal post?

 People have many phobias.
 Some fears are common, like the fear of heights (acrophobia) and fear of speaking in public (glossophobia).
 Some are understandable like the fear of snakes (ophidiophobia) or the fear of high speeds (tachophobia) or the fear of crossing streets (agyrophobia).
-Some make us smile like testophia (the fear of taking tests) or hobophobia (the fear of homeless people) or hexakosioihexekontahexaphobia (the fear of the number 666).
+Some make us smile like testophia (the fear of taking tests) or nomophobia (the fear of being without one’s cell phone— “no more phone”) or hexakosioihexekontahexaphobia (the fear of the number 666).

-David Benner in Surrender to Lovesays, “Fearful people live within restrictive boundaries.
+David Benner in Surrender to Love says, “Fearful people live within restrictive boundaries.
 They may appear quite cautious and conservative.
 Or they may narrow the horizons of their life by avoidance and compulsion.
 They also tend to be highly vigilant, ever guarding against life’s moving out of the bounds within which they feel the most comfortable.”

 What are you afraid of?
 Snakes?
 Losing a child?
 Being alone?
 Flying on a plane?
 Intimacy?
 Loss of control?
 Attention?
 Neglect?
 Death?
 Pleasure?
 Pain?
 Rejection?

 Lord, give me what it takes to do what I need to do to face my fears and not avoid them.
 I praise you and trust that you are big enough to walk with me through my fear, help me stand and face it and take the next step.

 A shorter version of this piece appears in Wit, Whimsy & Wisdom: A 12-Week Devotional to Shine the Light on God’s Word.

 David C. Benner, Surrender to Love: Discovering the Heart of Christian Spirituality (Downers Grove, IL: InterVarsity Press, 2003), 40.